American-Institutes-for-Research/data-story-template/doc-site-src/docs/intro.md

   - File -> Open Project
 - Open a new terminal in RStudio
   - Tools -> Terminal -> New Terminal
-- In the terminal, run command `Rscript -e "servr::httw()" -b`.
+- In the terminal, run the command `Rscript -e "servr::httw()" -b`.
 It should open your default browser and display the “index.html” page.

   ![Image of a terminal in RStudio](/img/tutorial/new-terminal-serve-up.png)